-1 Source information
+1 Source

 This contribution from IEEE was developed by IEEE 802®, the Local and Metropolitan Area Network Standards Committee, an international standards development committee organized under the IEEE and the IEEE Standards Association (“IEEE-SA”), and represents the view of IEEE 802.

+2 Introduction

+The purpose of this contribution is to propose that WP 5A provides technical characteristics, including protection criteria, for WAS/RLAN services operating in the 57-71 GHz frequency range to TG 5/1.

-2 Background
+3 Background